Kathryn2354/VBA/Readme.md

 <h1> User Guide to open macros </h1>

-## this is for those who do not have the developer ribbon in the excel ribbon
+## This is for those who do not have the developer ribbon in the excel ribbon

 <h3>Step 1</h3>